CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ###### Fee charging from Coreum to XRPL

-When a user transfers a token from the coreum to XRPL account we can compute the expected received amount based on
+When a user transfers a token from the Coreum to an XRPL account we can compute the expected received amount based on
 formula:

 ```text